Ausinet Student Handbook

 13. Legislation Policy

 The RTO’s Management is committed to complying with all relevant commonwealth state and territory legislation and regulatory requirements.
-The RTO maintains current copies of all current legislation and regulatory requirements and informs its staff and clients of any changes to these relevant commonwealth state and territory legislation and regulatory requirements and how to access the relevant legislation and regulations that may impact on their duties and or training.
+The RTO maintains current copies of all current legislation and regulatory requirements and informs its staff and clients of any changes to these relevant commonwealth state and territory legislation and regulatory requirements and how to access the relevant legislation and regulations that may impact their duties and or training.

-Copies of all relevant legislation and regulatory requirements shall be accessible location for staff access and review.
+Copies of all relevant legislation and regulatory requirements shall be accessible on location for staff access and review.

 The RTO’s CEO shall ensure that an extensive annual review of all relevant commonwealth state and territory legislation and regulatory requirements is conducted as scheduled by the RTO’s Review Schedule with updated versions being added to the current legislation folder.
 The RTO’s CEO shall ensure that all staff inductions feature information concerning the availability and access procedures to all relevant commonwealth state and territory legislation and regulatory requirements relevant to the RTO’s operations and its scope of registration and that staff are informed of those aspects that affect their duties.